Attitudes + Opportunities

 ATTITUDE VS AVIDITUDE

 Are children born prematurely because they cannot wait to see what the world has to offer or because they cannot wait to start accomplishing things?
 Some would say it’s neither one nor the other, but rather a medical condition forcing Mother Nature to do her job.
 Yet it is precisely in such challenging situations that the connection between attitude and opportunity brings out the entrepreneurial spirit in those with more enterprising DNA.
 Many well-known billionaires have arisen from underprivileged backgrounds in which they experienced significant setbacks, both personal and professional.
-Take a look at this website for a few examples that may very well surprise you.

 So what is it that makes the difference?
 Although the answer may sound a little cliché, it’s a question of attitude.
 It’s easy to spot those individuals who maintain a positive outlook regardless of the situation they find themselves in, both in times of adversity and in times of success.
 Unfortunately, we too often see people who are all too ready to take all the credit for themselves when the success achieved was actually the result of a team effort.
 I view such people as suffering from a lack of oxygen caused by a high-altitude ego as opposed to a grounded sense of humility.
 Of course, people’s characters are more easily seen in times of failure; what’s more, it’s often noxiously gratifying for some to point their finger at those who have taken risks and failed.
 But as the old saying goes, for real entrepreneurs, “Adversity is the inevitable term for prosperity.”1